mithmusq3/Morse-Code-Compiler/README.md

 ## About

- - This project has the following four phases
+ - This project has the following four phases of compilation

    * Lexical Analysis
    * Syntax Analysis